Conformational variability of loops in the SARS-CoV-2 spike protein: Conclusion

 \section{Conclusion}

 In this paper, we studied the conformations of loops in the SARS-CoV-2 S protein.
 We extracted all SARS-CoV-2 S protein loop regions, examined their sequence and structural variability based on the available structures in the PDB, and applied loop modeling methods to assess how well the loop conformations could be predicted.
-Forty-four loop regions were identified, and as the structure of the S protein has been experimentally solved many times, 17 loop instances were observed to have substantive structural variability and be able to adopt multiple distinct conformations.
-Some of these correspond to key loops that are known to be involved in binding.
-The structural impact of several sequence variants have also been documented in the PDB.
-We found that the structurally flexible loops with multiple conformations in the S protein were more challenging for loop modeling methods, than relatively inflexible loops with a single conformation.
-Loops in the key RBD were more likely to be flexible, but were not of increased difficulty for loop modeling.
-Overall, this work provides insight into the abilities of current loop prediction methods for a key protein associated with the ongoing COVID-19 disease, and identifies the loops where structural flexibility could play a role as the SARS-CoV-2 virus continues to evolve.
+Forty-four loop regions were identified, and as the structure of the S protein has been experimentally solved many times, 17 loop instances were observed to have substantive structural variability and be able to adopt multiple distinct conformations according to a cluster analysis.
+The clusters gave insights into the amount of structural uncertainty present in these loops, and there were quantifiable differences in their sizes and breadths.